MrDKGE/Useful-Scripts/README.md

 # Useful-Scripts
-Just some scripts i use sometimes :)
+Just some scripts i use sometimes.
-Feel free to use them or add to them.